EXPRESSIONS featuring local artist Shelley Albrich

 On display November 11, 2015 – January 31, 2016

-The Springfield Museum has also coordinated a public showing of an award winning documentary titled “Shepherds of Helmand,” shot from the perspective of several Oregon National Guard soldiers while deployed to Afghanistan.
-The film’s director and several soldiers from the film have agreed to take part in a question and answer session following the film.
-The showing will take place at the Richard E. Wildish Theater in downtown Springfield.
+With the Richard E. Wildish theater in downtown Springfield, the Springfield Museum coordinated a public showing of an award winning documentary titled “Shepherds of Helmand,” shot from the perspective of several Oregon National Guard soldiers while deployed to Afghanistan.
+The film’s director and several soldiers from the film took part in a question and answer session following the film.

 SMOKEJUMPERS: Firefighters from the Sky

 On display August 14 – October 31, 2015